ruchika9999/accredify/README.md

 - This project contains two modules - a `dashboard` for the front-end and a `server` for the back-end.

-## To run the front-end, you need to follow these steps:
+## To run the front-end, you need to follow these steps

 1. Install the necessary dependencies by running.